 This is another interesting one.
 No experience jobs seem to be a common way to entice someone that is just entering the market.
 These generally don’t exist, and you really need to be wary.
 The ‘client’ is most likely not going to pay you anything and, in most cases, probably wants you to pay for something first.

 I must also say that there are a few legitimate No Experience jobs out there by reputable companies.
 They will train you at their own cost and give you an opportunity.
 They won’t ask you for money, and the process is quite transparent.
 The difference is that you will need to be interviewed.

 15. Wire funds on behalf of an individual or company

 Here’s the gig: ‘I have some money that I need to move to your country.
 I will give you 10% as a fee for your inconvenience.
-I will transfer $20 000 000 into your account and then you must transfer $18 000 000 into my account.’
-Sounds great right?
+I will transfer $20 000 000 into your account, and then you must transfer $18 000 000 into my account.’
+Sounds great, right?
 You are helping someone out?
 WRONG.
-The only thing they are after again are your bank details.
+The only thing they are after again is your bank details.
 So be very wary!
-They can use this information to make payments, setup direct debits etc.
+They can use this information to make payments, set up direct debits, etc.

 I received the following email the other day:

 ‘Hi, Dee.
 Sorry to get in touch like this.
 I’ve just arrived in Italy, and my bags were stolen.
 Everything was taken, my passport, wallet, the works.
 Please can you wire me some money via XXXX XXXXX XXXX so that I can get to the embassy to sort it out?’

 This came from my friend’s actual email address.
 It had been hacked into, probably because of a leaked or poor password.
 Don’t be fooled.

 One of the easiest ways to identify a scam email or job advert is to read it simply.
 Now, I am basing this on what I have received in English, but it applies to all languages.
 Certain parts of the world are known to have a larger number of full-time scammers.